aymannc/EgyBest-Downloader/README.md

 ## What's new
 * (v 1.0.2) : updating the search and ad closing algorithm, adding `Chose quality` option .

-* (v 1.1.0 ) :Soon,adding vlc online streaming option ,chose eps by range ,Jupiter lab for better visualisation and a beginners friendly demo for installing and running the code.
+* (v 1.1.0 ) : Fixing major bugs and improving code quality.
 ## Important !!
 * The goal from this programme is to gather download links for you .
 * You'll find the downloads link on a local file with the following format `type-name-year.txt`  in the "LinkSaves" folder.